C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 Image credit: An early sketch of the ideas that would become Twitter.
 Published on [Jack Dorsey's Flickr account on 24 March 2006](https://flickr.com/photos/jackdorsey/182613360/).

-Read this [interview in the Los Angeles Times with Jack Dorsey](https://latimesblogs.latimes.com/technology/2009/02/twitter-creator.html), one of the founders of Twitter, from 18 February 2009.
+Read this [interview in the _Los Angeles Times_ with Jack Dorsey](https://latimesblogs.latimes.com/technology/2009/02/twitter-creator.html), one of the founders of Twitter, from 18 February 2009.
 - What was the inspiration for Dorsey to create Twitter?
 - How did he design a prototype for the application?
-- Which feature of Instant Messaging was emulated for Twitter?
+- Which feature of instant messaging was emulated for Twitter?

 {:.w-100}
 {:style="height:100px"}